 - How to ensure the CRO’s clinical research associates (CRAs) interact well with the study site person and properly represent the sponsor

-The featured speakers will also help with “reading past the sales pitch,” to equip the sponsor with the hard questions needed to uncover the “real” CRO.
+The featured speaker will also help with “reading past the sales pitch,” to equip the sponsor with the hard questions needed to uncover the “real” CRO.
 As just one example, the common statement “We offer all of the services you require” does not mean that their services are all the same quality — and in fact key services are often subcontracted to third-party vendors, adding complexity and risk to a study.
 This webinar will not only save a sponsor time and money, but also the trouble of having to deal with frustrating results.

 Gerald L. Klein, MD, Principal, MedSurgPI